decent-chat/decent/docs/api.md

 * `?sessionID` in query string
 * `X-Session-ID` header

-If the server requires [authorization](#authorization) and the session ID could not be found or pointed to an unauthenticated user, the request is immediately terminated with a 403 and error message.
+If the server requires [authorization](#authorization) and the session ID could not be found or pointed to an unauthenticated user, the request is immediately terminated with a 403 status code.
 It's likely simpler to just send the `X-Session-ID` header with _all_ requests, even on non-authorization-requiring servers.

 ### Dates

-It should be noted that, in this document, "dates" are numbers specified according to JavaScript's [`Date.now`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now) function.
+In this document and throughout the API, "dates" are numbers specified according to JavaScript's [`Date.now`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now) function.
 This is equal to the number of *milliseconds* elapsed since the UNIX epoch.
 Programming languages which expect a UNIX timestamp may stumble as they expect a number of seconds since the UNIX epoch, not a number of milliseconds.

 ### Valid names

 Several parts of the API expect names to be given (e.g. [creating a channel](#post-apicreate-channel)).
-These names will eventually be displayed to users, and so must follow a basic guideline for being formatted: **Names may consist only of alphanumeric characters, underscores (`_`), and dashes (`-`).** When a name which does not follow these guidelines is given to an endpoint, an error message will be responded and the request will have no action.
+These names will eventually be displayed to users, and so must follow a basic guideline for being formatted: **Names may consist only of alphanumeric characters, underscores (`_`), and dashes (`-`).** When a name which does not follow these guidelines is given to an endpoint, an `INVALID_NAME` [error](#endpoint-errors) will be responded and the request will have no action.